 Regardless of the resulting implications of this new information, one thing remains clear—large corporations can have an immense amount of power.
 During the N.F.L.’s studies, there’s no denying the fact that the committee didn’t release all of the information they should have regarding player concussions.
 Because of the omissions, many fans and future players might think the game is safer than it really is.
 Professional sports corporations like the N.F.L. don’t always place the health of their players at an extremely high priority, and the same can obviously be said for the Tobacco Institute regarding its products and the health of its customers.

 The same exact thing can also be said about many high-stake corporations in the healthcare industry.
 Corporations that create products or drugs on a massive scale don’t always take FDA warnings, physician warnings, or even factual case evidence into consideration when creating products.
-Not all products and drugs on the market are as safe as they should be, and it’s difficult to trust the corporations that make these products with cases like this reemerging, the tobacco industry’s history, and drugs like Levaquin still making a huge profit and still on the market.
+Not all products on the market are as safe as they should be, and it’s difficult to trust the corporations that make these products with cases like this reemerging and the tobacco industry’s history.

 What you can place trust in, however, is one simple fact: As long as there are corporations out there that don’t correctly prioritize the safety of their customers, there will be attorneys willing to fight for the rights of the general public.
 Tad Thomas at Thomas Law Offices is one such attorney who believes that the safety and health of our families and loved ones should always come before corporate profit.
 If you’d like to find out more, feel free to give our office in Louisville a call today.